China and the U.S. target AI in the race for technological supremacy

 “I think when it comes to China and the U.S., they’re putting AI in the center of a confrontation they’ve had for a very long time,” Khareghani said.
 “It’s an economic race to be the leader, and technology had been kind of thrown in there.”

-While the panelists discussed the conventional wisdom that AI efforts in the U.S. are led by companies, while in China such innovation is driven by government policy, Toon pushed back against that view.
-He acknowledged that the Chinese government plays a greater role, but he said much of the AI development in the country is being led by tech giants like Alibaba or Huawei, who have the same motivations as Google or Facebook: maintaining their competitive edge.
+The panelists discussed the conventional wisdom that AI efforts in the U.S. are led by companies while in China such innovation is driven by government policy, but Toon pushed back against that view.
+He acknowledged that the Chinese government plays a greater role than its U.S. counterpart, but he said much of the AI development in China is being led by tech giants like Alibaba and Huawei, who have the same motivations as Google and Facebook: to maintain their competitive edge.

-Such companies can seem unbeatable from the outside, he said.
-But they are driven by the fear of rivals creating products driven by superior AI.
+Such titans can seem unbeatable from the outside, he said.
+But they are driven by fears of rivals creating products with superior AI.

 “If you look at this from the perspective of some of the big tech companies, AI is existential,” Toon said.
 “If somebody else develops leading edge AI quicker than Google … that’s what Google is worried about.
 That’s why they’re investing fortunes into this.
 That’s why Facebook is investing fortunes in this.
 That’s why Google buys DeepMind, because it’s just existential to these massive companies.
 Same for Alibaba.
 Same for Tencent.”

-The main difference in China, Toon added, is that the government has a much closer and cooperative relationship with its tech companies.
-In addition, China has an advantage in terms of its policies and culture around privacy and data.
+The main difference in China, Toon added, is that the government has a much closer and more cooperative relationship with its tech companies.
+In addition, China’s policies and culture around privacy and data give it an edge.

 “There are no restraints on their collection and use of data,” Sawers said.
 “In the West, we pride ourselves on individual privacy as being part of the free society … China has set up a surveillance system inside their major cities [that] is so powerful, it’s the sort of control mechanism Joseph Stalin would have died for because it is very, very extensive.
 That does give them an advantage in this area because AI and machine learning rely very heavily on the mass collection of data and being able to crunch that data and manipulate that data.”

 This picture of a two-way race inevitably led to the question of where and how Europe fits into the picture.
 The European Union has, in recent years, also made AI development a political and economic priority.
-The region is investing large sums into research and startups, but also trying to carve out a distinct identity by taking a more ethical approach to AI than that of the U.S. or China.
+The region is investing large sums into research and startups, but it’s also trying to carve out a distinct identity by taking a more ethical approach to AI than that of the U.S. or China.

 Khareghani said venture capital numbers that show the U.S. and China with big leads tend to underestimate the strength of Europe.

 “I think it’s worth considering that the U.S. and China are leading in a specific way in terms of how much investment they’re putting into AI,” she said.
-“But in terms of focus, dedication, and thought leadership, the U.K. is up there along with the other countries like Canada, Germany, and France.
+“But in terms of focus, dedication, and thought leadership, the U.K. is up there, along with the other countries like Canada, Germany, and France.
 So I do think that there is more than just funding criteria that should go into that.”

 Still, Europe does have some severe limitations.
-Toon noted, for instance, that while Europe has made impressive strides in many areas related to deep tech, it also remains heavily dependent on other regions for many of the basic computing components needed to develop advanced computing.
+Toon noted, for instance, that while the region has made impressive strides in many areas related to deep tech, it also remains heavily dependent on other countries for many of the basic components needed to develop advanced computing.

 “There are very limited supplies for some of the core underlying technology,” Toon said.
 “Take semiconductors.
 There are three companies on the planet that can build at the very leading edge of semiconductors.
 We work with TSMC, [which] is based in Taiwan.
 Then there is Samsung in Korea and Intel in the U.S. I think it’s unbelievable — or impossible — to think that we in Europe could develop these leading-edge semiconductor technologies.”